How to Create Linux NFS Fileservers on Debian Server.

 Editing this file needs root access; therefore you will need to use sudo with your command.
 You can also open the file in any of your personal favorite text editors.

-Once you have opened the file, you can allow access to:
+Once you have opened the file, you can allow access to multiple clients, by specifying an entire subnet that the clients belong to:

 /Data/Media 192.168.1.0/24(rw,sync,no_subtree_check,insecure)